-Figure 5: One of CUL's Archived webpage collections, which needs a user to open every link to see how the website evolved.
+Figure 2: One of CUL's Archived webpage collections, which needs a user to open every link to see how the website evolved.

 This project is based on the archived pages from Archive-It collections which belongs to NYARC and CUL.
 This project can be used with an implementation of Ahmed AlSum’s 2014 ECIR paper titled “Thumbnail Summarization Techniques for Web Archives” , which Mr. Mat Kelly and team worked on.
 This is an implementation for Web Archiving Incentive Program for Columbia University Libraries’ grant, “Visualizing Digital Collections of Web Archives”.
-Mat Kelly helped me understand the parts of the implementation which is useful for my project.
-Also, explained the algorithm and the way the output is designed to work.
+The algorithm implemented crawls through the web pages and creates hash values for each of the archived versions based on how distinct they are from each other.
+The output would be a list of archived versions which are distinct from each other.
+All the URLs are dumped into a text file which can be used as a data source for this project and JSON file can be created from it.

-Creating search result which has everything on a single screen is very helpful in terms of specific kinds of research and also as a tool for presenting the deployment of web archives in lectures and publications.
+Creating a visualization design, which has everything on a single screen is very helpful in terms of specific kinds of research and also as a tool for presenting the deployment of web archives in lectures and publications.
 This helps increase the use of web archives by the scholars, researchers and art historians, who have begun using the web archives extensively to aid their work.
 NYARC supports and sees the potential advantage of having a visual and user-friendly interface of comprehensive snapshots of an artist’s preferred work highlights over time.
 This is a better way to study and research about artistry and history which is digitally captured through some of the websites.

 CUL supports research on building web archives in thematic areas corresponding to existing collection strengths.
 The Human Rights web archives is a huge collection that belongs to CUL.
 The evolution of public areas and environment in New York City are documented by the Avery Library Historic Preservation and Urban Planning web archive.
 They publish all the essential and important information captured by non-governmental organizations, advocacy campaigns, parks conservancies, neighborhood associations and other such organizations and projects that is usually found online only.

+4 Overview

+This is a system which contains three different parts in it – three different kinds of TimeMaps representing the archived web pages.
+Having a visual representation or thumbnails of each of the mementos is very useful and effective in quickly determining the evolution of the webpage over a certain period and also helps a user to focus on the webpage.
+I used JSON file for the data and used technologies like HTML, JavaScript, JQuery and Ajax to create all the visualizations.
+All the visualizations are based on images of the web archived pages of websites from the archived collections of NYARC and CUL as discussed earlier.
+There are no graphs or trends used in this system and the visualizations show the best possible ways to be able to access the web archives.

+The idea behind “Image Slider Visualization” is to imitate the photo roller property used in a photo album in iPhoto.
+Simply by moving the cursor over the images, which are the snapshots of the archived pages of a particular collection, we can see the images sliding and click on the page that we are interested in exploring more.
+There are additional properties added to this visualization, Play/Pause buttons, for example.